Michael Flynn (footballer): Newport County

 On 22 September 2020 Newport County beat Championship club Watford 3–1 at home in the third round of the EFL Cup to reach the fourth round for the first time in the club's history.
 Newport were drawn at home to Premier League club Newcastle United in the fourth round and after drawing 1–1 in normal time, Newcastle won the penalty shoot-out.
 Flynn won the League Two Manager of the Month award for October 2020 after Newport won six of their seven league games in October, leaving Newport top of the League Two table.
 Newport again reached the third round of the 2020–21 FA Cup to face Premier League club Brighton & Hove Albion at home on 10 January 2021.
 Newport lost to Brighton on penalties having drawn 1–1 after extra time.
 Newport finished the 2020–21 season in 5th place in League Two and qualified for the play-offs.
 In the semi-final against Forest Green Rovers, Newport won the first leg 2–0 at home and lost the second leg away 4–3, progressing to the final 5–4 on aggregate.
-In the League Two play-off final at Wembley Stadium on 31 May 2021 Newport lost 1–0 to Morecambe after a controversial 107th minute penalty.
+In the League Two play-off final at Wembley Stadium on 31 May 2021 Newport lost 1–0 to Morecambe after a controversial 107th-minute penalty.
 On 7 June 2021 Darren Kelly was appointed as Newport County Sporting Director to work in conjunction with Michael Flynn who retained the team manager role.

 On 25 August 2021 Newport County faced Southampton of the Premier League in the second round of the 2021–22 EFL Cup but they lost heavily 8–0.
-Flynn was unable to attend the match as he was isolating after testing positive for Covid-19.
+Flynn was unable to attend the match as he was isolating after testing positive for COVID-19.
 Flynn resigned on 1 October 2021 after nine league matches of the 2021–22 season with Newport 15th in League Two.
 Newport's assistant manager Wayne Hatswell was appointed as caretaker team manager.
 Hatswell managed Newport for four unbeaten League Two matches before the appointment of James Rowberry as Newport manager on 19 October 2021 with Newport 13th in League Two after 13 matches of the 2021–22 season.
 Hatswell was retained by Newport as assistant manager to Rowberry.

 Walsall

 On 15 February 2022, Flynn was appointed Head Coach of League Two side Walsall on a contract until 2024 with Walsall in 18th place in League Two.
 Flynn's first match in charge saw his new side travel away to Forest Green Rovers and defeat the league leaders 1–0, a George Miller goal ending the hosts' nineteen game unbeaten run.

 On 22 February 2022, Wayne Hatswell rejoined Flynn as assistant head coach.
 Walsall finished the 2021–22 season in 16th place in League Two.

-Fourteen points from seven matches across seven matches led to Flynn being awarded the League Two Manager of the Month award for October 2022 having guided Walsall up the table.
+Fourteen points from seven matches led to Flynn being awarded the League Two Manager of the Month award for October 2022 having guided Walsall up the table.
+On 19 April 2023, Flynn and Hatswell were sacked with Walsall in 15th place after 42 games of the 2022-23 League Two season.